FejiroObor/FejiroObor.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Hey there!
+My name is Fejiro

 ### More Information

-Hey there!
-My name is Fejiro and I am an aspiring Data Scientist.
+I am an aspiring Data Scientist.

 ### Contact me